LandonPowell/Zext/README.md

 Now the file called `zext` can be run like this from your folder : `./zext ~/Path/To/File`

+## Install instructions
-Run this command to install zext: `sudo cp zext /usr/bin/zext`
+Navigate to the git folder and run this command to install zext: `sudo cp zext /usr/bin/zext`